MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/rso-quickstart.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/rso-quickstart-requirement-view.png)

-> [!Note]
-> When using Resource Scheduling you schedule resource requirement records related to work orders, cases, custom entities, etc rather than scheduling those entities.

 Next, ensure the requirements in that view are eligible for optimization.

-Each requirement can be set as eligible for optimization and this allows you to add workflows and business processes to which requirements should be automatically scheduled with RSO and others that should be scheduled manually.

 Go to **Resource Scheduling > Resource Requirements** and then select the view you just created and highlight and edit those records.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/rso-quickstart-requirement-view-select.png)

 Then set the **Scheduling Method** to **Optimize**.
-This means that if RSO runs and targets this requirement, i can be scheduled automatically.
+This means that if RSO runs and targets this requirement, it can be scheduled automatically.
+An added benefit of this field is it allows you to add workflows and business processes to which requirements can be automatically scheduled.

 > [!div class="mx-imgBorder"]